intelika-ai/intelika-swagger-theme/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is a theme for [Swagger UI]() (JavaScript/TypeScript/NestJS) that provides a clean and modern look for your API documentation.
+It can also be used for other languages that swagger supports as well.
+See [Other languages](#others)

 ![image](https://github.com/intelika-ai/intelika-swagger-theme/assets/66132114/0bf7f819-660d-4c81-a790-e85957c2c4a8)